 1. The go-ahead from your grad.

-Does your son or daughter even want a party?
-Or would he or she rather have cold hard cash or a trip or a nice dinner out with people whose names don’t require a refresher course?
-If a party is a “yes,” get some details on what kind and then proceed.
+Does your son or daughter want you to organize an event in their honor?
+Are they envisioning an elaborate themed party or something more modest with a few close friends and family?
+Would he or she rather have cold hard cash or a trip or a nice dinner out with people whose names don’t require a refresher course?
+If a grad party is a “yes,” get some details on what kind and then proceed.

 2. Big-picture perspective.